 Don’t east fast and take small bites.
 Chewing and swallowing should be done slowly and properly.

-Avoid fatty fried foods and beverages that you know cause acid reflux.
+Avoid fatty fried foods and beverages that you know cause the condition.
 Tea, coffee, garlic, chocolate and carbonated drinks can trigger your reflux.

 Do not wear tight clothes.
 These tight clothes can put pressure on the abdomen and LES.